-The Regulated Industries Commission (RIC) Act No. 26 of 1998 established the RIC as the economic regulator of the electricity transmission and distribution sector in Trinidad and Tobago.
-The RIC has commenced a price review for the second regulatory control period 2018 -2023, and wishes to examine the effectiveness of its regulatory approach and the subsequent relevance and applicability going forward.

-The overarching regulatory approach adopted by the RIC to regulate prices/revenue is an incentive-based approach, commonly referred to as RPI-X approach.
+The Regulated Industries Commission (RIC) Act No. 26 of 1998 established the RIC as the economic regulator of the electricity transmission and distribution sector in Trinidad and Tobago and the RIC has commenced a price review for the second regulatory control period 2021 - 2026.
+The overarching regulatory approach adopted by the RIC to regulate prices/revenue is an incentive-based approach, commonly referred to as an RPI-X approach.
 In its most general form, the RPI-X approach involves limiting price changes to the general inflation level less a specified "X" factor.
 The aim of the "X" factor is to reflect the expected change in productivity of the service provider.
 RPI-X regulation is intended to provide strong incentives for efficiency, as any savings above the predicted rate "X" can be kept by the service provider.

-Over time, this model has evolved and now takes on a number of different forms.
-However, two main common approaches have evolved to establish the "X" factor.
-The first approach relies heavily on Total Factor Productivity2 which is data intensive and usually works best in environments already adapted to cost effective practices.
-The second approach, known as the "building-block" approach, was the preferred approach of the RIC.
+Over time, the RPI-X model has evolved and now takes on a number of different forms.
+However, two main common approaches have been utilized to establish the "X" factor.
+The first approach relies heavily on Total Factor Productivity which is data intensive and usually works best in environments already adapted to cost effective practices.
+The second approach, known as the "building-block" approach, was the preferred approach of the RIC in the first regulatory control period.
 This approach entails assessing the revenue requirement that an efficiently-operated service provider might be expected to recover from customers through rates over a five-year period, taking into consideration projected operating and maintenance costs (Opex) and projected investment (Capex) in the service provider's asset base.

-The RIC is required to establish the principles and methodologies for rate setting and review these every five years (RIC Act, Section 6(h) and Section 48).
+The RIC is required to establish the principles and methodologies for rate setting and review these every five years (RIC Act, Sections 6(h) and 48).
 This five-year approach is aligned with international best practice, and is used by most regulators.
-It offers the utility a clear and stable environment to make necessary investments.
-The building-block approach is consistent with the RIC Act, Section 67 (4) which requires the RIC to have regard to, inter alia:
+It offers the utility a clear and stable environment to make